Starting a business without money: these are your options

 4. Can I opt for a free legal structure?

 If you are looking to start a besloten vennootschap (bv, private limited company), you will need to see a notary.
-The fee you pay will vary depending on the notarial service and depends on your requirements.
-You generally pay an amount of between €300 and €1,000.
+The fee you pay will vary depending on the notary and your requirements.
+You generally pay between €300 and €1,000.

 5. How do I know if I need money to start my business?

 We recommend that you make a forecast for several years.
-While you can start a business with no funds of your own, you may require financial resources down the line to be able to grow or replace equipment or materials.
+While you can start a business with no funds of your own, you may require financial resources down the line to be able to grow, or to replace equipment or materials.
 You should set aside some money for this purpose.

 6. What are some of the areas in which I can save money?